Geoenvironmental Consultants Ltd

 -

-Soils rich in water soluble sulphates that can attack buried concrete.
-This risk is best assessed by carrying out appropriate soil or groundwater testing, but the potential for such a risk existing in a site is often apparent at desk study stage.
+Soils rich in water-soluble sulphates can attack buried concrete.
+This risk is best assessed by carrying out appropriate soil or groundwater testing, but the potential for such a risk existing in a site is often apparent at the desk study stage.

 -

-Variable geology within relatively small areas such as localised sand and gravel deposits within a predominantly cohesive glacial or periglacial deposit, or a highly variable depth to rockhead in area of karst (e.g. limestone dissolution) resulting in variable soil thicknesses possibly leading to a risk of differential settlement or variable foundation requirements.
+Variable geology within relatively small areas, such as localised sand and gravel deposits within a predominantly cohesive glacial or periglacial deposit, or a highly variable depth to rockhead in areas of karst (e.g. limestone dissolution), resulting in variable soil thicknesses, possibly leading to a risk of differential settlement or variable foundation requirements.

 -